Earthsea (universe): Geography

 The world of Earthsea is one of sea and islands: a vast archipelago of hundreds of islands surrounded by mostly uncharted ocean.
 Earthsea contains no large continents, with the archipelago resembling Indonesia or the Philippines.
 The largest island, Havnor, at approximately 380 mi across is about the size of Great Britain.
 The cultures of Earthsea are not direct analogues of those of our world, but are literate non-industrial civilizations.
 Technologically, Earthsea is an early Iron Age society, with bronze used in places where iron is scarce.
 Ged's father is a bronze-smith.
 Weapons also include the use of wood and other hard but easily crafted metals.
 The overall climate of Earthsea is temperate, comparable to the mid-latitudes of the northern hemisphere.
 There is a yearly transition from warm summers to cold and snowy winters, especially in northern islands like Gont and Osskil.
 In the southern regions of Earthsea it can be much warmer.

 People and cultures

 Ethnic groups

-The racial characteristics of the people of Earthsea are for the most part "red-brown" in coloring, like Native Americans; in the South and East Reach and on Way, they are much darker brown, but with straight black hair; in Osskil, they have a more European look, presumably with skin that is lighter in comparison to lands to the south of Osskil such as Gont or Havnor, and the Kargs of the northeastern islands, seen by the Hardic peoples as barbarians, resemble predominantly blond northern Europeans.
+The racial characteristics of the people of Earthsea are for the most part "red-brown" in coloring; in the South and East Reach and on Way, they are much darker brown, and with straight black hair; in Osskil, they have light skin, presumably with skin that is lighter in comparison to lands to the south of Osskil such as Gont or Havnor, and the Kargs of the northeastern islands, seen by the Hardic peoples as barbarians, have blonde hair and white skin.

 Le Guin has criticized what she describes as the general assumption in fantasy that characters should be white and that the society should resemble the Middle Ages.